The Vermont Statutes Online

 (9) "Resident" means any person who lives in and receives services or care in a facility.

-(10) "Residential care home" means a place, however named, excluding a licensed foster home, which provides, for profit or otherwise, room, board, and personal care to three or more residents unrelated to the home operator.
+(10) "Residential care home" means a place, however named, excluding a licensed foster home, that provides, for profit or otherwise, room, board, and personal care to three or more residents unrelated to the home operator.
 Residential care homes shall be divided into two groups, depending upon the level of care they provide, as follows:

 (A) Level III, which provides personal care, defined as assistance with meals, dressing, movement, bathing, grooming, or other personal needs, or general supervision of physical or mental well-being, including nursing overview and medication management as defined by the licensing agency by rule, but not full-time nursing care; and